 Eighteen New York City-based philanthropies have announced the launch of a $75 million fund aimed at supporting local nonprofit organizations affected by the coronavirus public health crisis.

 To be administered by the New York Community Trust, the NYC COVID-19 Response & Impact Fund will award grants and interest-free loans to help small and midsize nonprofits respond to emerging needs, cover losses associated with the disruption of their operations, and continue their critical work.
 Priority will be given to direct service providers working to help vulnerable New Yorkers with basic needs as well as community-focused arts and cultural organizations.
-New York City-based 501(c)(3) nonprofits with annual budgets of up to $20 million and a track record of robust programming and services that have received New York State or city funding are eligible to apply for unrestricted funding to expand their services or cover the loss of operational revenue from facility closings, cancelled programs, and events.
+New York City-based 501(c)(3) nonprofits with annual budgets of up to $20 million and a track record of robust programming and services that have received New York State or city funding are eligible to apply for unrestricted funding to expand their services or cover the loss of operational revenue from facility closings, canceled programs, and events.
 Funds awarded through the fund also can be used to pay for technology needed for remote work and services; the hiring of temporary staff to address staff shortages caused by school closures or shelter-in-place orders; and additional cleaning equipment, supplies, and services.

 According to NYCT, while nonprofits are working to respond to the immediate needs of vulnerable populations, too many are facing revenue losses that will compromise their ability to pay rent, make payroll, and fulfill their missions.
 Most of the organizations facing business interruption are unlikely to collect insurance that would be available in the wake of other types of disasters.